recipes

 I watched from the window as she chased down the fattest hen and, in one swift swing, had it bobbing headless along the sidewalk.
 She then scooped it up and marched to the shed where she plucked and cleaned it in short order.
 I was always somewhat horrified and a little sad but those thoughts disappeared as soon as the aroma of that chicken frying in pure lard rose from her old cook stove.
 Mashed potatoes piled high, butter drizzling down the miniature white mountain and topped with milky chicken gravy were the centerpiece of dinner.
 Pickled beets, garden grown tomato slices, and baking soda biscuits completed the meal.
 And we washed it all down with iced tea in state fair glasses.
 Long into the night I could smell that savory fried chicken and wondered how she did it.
 I was certain the secret was all in the faded bib apron that was the necessary part of her daily uniform!” ~ thatmom in The Campbell Women Cookbook

 “Everything really great begins with garlic.
-Except maybe chocolate chip cookies.” ~ Ree Drummond, the Pioneer Woman
+Except maybe chocolate chip cookies.” ~ Ree Drummond, The Pioneer Woman

 Children need the comfort of having a family meal time where the food is nutritious, delicious, and almost as satisfying as the conversation around the table.
 In our American culture, people eat meals in between their other activities; it is the half-time refreshment.
 We have much to learn from other countries where the meal is the main event and begins with choosing the best ingredients and preparing the food in the kitchen, often together as a family.
 The culmination is the relaxed time of eating and discussion, the coming together after a long day, each sharing their own day’s experiences.